Yelp/mrjob/docs/guides/testing.rst

 object, populate it with data, initialize your job to read from stdin, and enable the sandbox with your :py:class:`StringIO` as stdin.

-The simplest way to test the full job is with the inline job runner.
+The simplest way to test the full job is with the ``inline`` runner.
 It runs the job in the same process as the test, so small jobs tend to run faster and stack traces are simpler.
 You'll probably also want to specify ``--no-conf`` so options from your local ``mrjob.conf`` don't pollute your testing